KZARCA/heemod-gui/README.md

 Right now, [heemod vignettes](https://cran.r-project.org/web/packages/heemod/vignettes/) from `a` to `f` can be reproduced on `heemod-gui`.

-## Demo

-You can try heemod on https://icer.io/

 ## Devs

 [Kevin Zarca](http://www.urc-eco.fr/Kevin-ZARCA,402) and [Antoine Filipović-Pierucci](https://pierucci.org).